 Meet the Team

-Paul and Becky purchased Hendre ddu cottage in 2015 as a holiday let business after falling in love with the incredible location.
+Paul and Becky purchased Hendre Ddu cottage in 2015 as a holiday let business after falling in love with the incredible location.
 Since then it has been lived in full time, was shut up during Covid and is now back to holiday accomodation.

 Paul is an Engineer and keen mountain biker.
 Becky has a background in healthcare and administration.
 She also cycles, keeps chickens and grows fruit and veg.